davidde/notes/webhosting/2--vps-setup.md

     - $ `sudo systemctl status ssh`
 ---------------------------------------------------------------

-## Create a non-root User Account on your VPS
+## Create a non-root User Account with sudo access on your VPS
 * For security reasons, it is not advisable to be performing daily computing tasks using the root account.
   Instead, it is recommended to create a standard user account that will be using sudo to gain administrative privileges:
   $ `adduser david`